updownpress/markdown-lint/rules/018-no-missing-space-atx.md

+---
-## MD018 - No space after hash on atx style header
+title: MD018 - No space after hash on atx style header

-Tags: headers, atx, spaces
+tags:  [headers, atx, spaces]

-Aliases: no-missing-space-atx
+alias: no-missing-space-atx
+---

 This rule is triggered when spaces are missing after the hash characters in an atx style header: